Regularity results for pluriclosed flow: Pluriclosed flow as a gradient flow

 Let us recall some notation from the introduction.
 Fix $(M^{2n}, g, J)$ a complex manifold with pluriclosed metric.
 Let $\N$ denote the Bismut connection, $\Rc$ the Ricci tensor of the Bismut connection, $\Rc^g$ the Ricci curvature of $g$, $T$ the torsion of $\N$, and

 the Lee form of $\omega$.
+Lastly, as in the introduction, let $P$ denote the representative of $c_1(M, J)$ associated to the Bismut connection $\N$.
 We need to show some identities relating these tensors.
 We start by recording some basic calculations which appear in \cite{IvPap}.
-It is important to remember below that $\Rc$ is not symmetric, and $\rho$ is not $(1,1)$.
+It is important to remember below that $\Rc$ is not symmetric, and $P$ is not $(1,1)$.

 \begin{lemma} (\cite{IvPap} Proposition 3.1) Let $(M^{2n}, g, J)$ be a pluriclosed structure.
 Then

 where $d^{\N}$ is the exterior derivative induced by $\N$. \begin{proof} Note that the tensor $\gl$ from \cite{IvPap} vanishes when $\del\delb \omega = 0$.
 The third line is (\cite{IvPap} (3.9)). \end{proof} \end{lemma}